Troubleshooting

 Tools from the MCP server never register

-Likely cause: the handshake failed silently, or the skill was deactivated before the handshake completed.
+Likely cause: the handshake never completed, or the skill was deactivated before the handshake finished.

 Channels and webhooks